UK Registered Charity Number: 1154107

 The Trust was formally registered in the UK as a charity in February 1997.
 One of the activities which led to the trust’s formation, namely the production and distribution of the Surplus & Redundant Bell Lists had been in operation since 1993.
 This has helped to find bells for a number of church bell augmentation and installation projects.

 Not all bells come from Closed Churches.
 Many come from churches undertaking a bell-restoration scheme.
-Some bells may be surplus to requirements, for example the re-modelling of a peal of bells into a lighter ring or some bells may be out of tune with the remaining bells.
+Some bells may be surplus to requirements, e.g. the re-modelling of a peal of bells into a lighter ring or some bells may be out of tune with the remaining bells.
 It was common practice for surplus bells to be broken-up and the metal re-used in the casting of replacement bells.
 Nowadays many bells are recycled and used elsewhere.